 Mop with a 50/50 mix of vinegar and water.
-Although the smell will dissipate, you can add a drop or two of essential oil to the water.
+The vinegar smell will dissipate, but you also can add a drop or two of essential oil to the water.

 16. All-purpose cleaner

-A 50/50 mix of vinegar and water works on counters, stovetops, bathroom fixtures and tile, even the range hood.
+A 50/50 mix of vinegar and water works on counters, stovetops, bathroom fixtures and tile, and the range hood.
 If the grease is really stubborn, use vinegar straight from the bottle.

 17. Keep drains open

 Tap half a cup of baking soda down the drain, then pour in half a cup of vinegar.
 Enjoy the fizzing and bubbling for a few minutes.
 Follow with a teakettle’s worth of boiling water, then let hot water run from the tap for a while.
 Do this once a month or so.